DrankUser/bootstrap-2.3.2-tooltip-fix/README.md

 ### `recalculation` method

-Now, it is possible to manually trigger recalculation of tooltip, for example, on parent div scroll or on target element move events
+Now, it is possible to manually trigger recalculation of tooltip position, for example, on parent div scroll or on target element move events

 ```js
 $(document).on('input', '#slider', function () {